 Jessica is interested in creating arts events that make people feel connected to others in their community and provide opportunities for personal creativity.
 She is a current Masters candidate in Baruch College’s Arts Administration program.
 In her day job, Jessica serves as Casting Associate Producer on History Channel's American Pickers, Cineflix Productions in New York City.
 Prior to Cineflix, Jessica was Workshop Programs Coordinator for Community Works, a nonprofit arts and education organization whose mission is to bridge schools and communities, enrich educational curricula and celebrate neighborhood cultures and histories.
 When not at her day job (and not in school) Jessica is usually working with Mobile Print Power, a multi-generational printmaking collective based in Corona Queens that aims to engage the public around social issues and injustice to create change.
 She is also involved with Sunu Thiossane: Youth Development Agency, where she traveled to Dakar, Senegal to facilitate a summer arts and english camp and act as Executive Producer on a short film.
 She can often be found romping around the boroughs of New York, always looking for new ways to fall in love with the city.

 Marilyn Haines caught the performance bug growing up in rural Kansas, where she often wrote plays starring her relatives (likely against their will) to be performed on the porch at her grandparents' home.
 That early passion for theater and the arts led her to Bachelor's Degrees in Theater Performance and Slavic Languages and Literature from the University of Kansas.
 In 2015, Marilyn earned a Master's Degree in Performing Arts Administration from New York University, and during her studies held positions at Elevator Repair Service Theater Company, Triple 8 Management (Austin, TX), and 21C Media Group.
-This past year, she returned to Elevator Repair Service Theater as the Manager of Development.
+This past year, she returned to Elevator Repair Service Theater as the Director of Development.
 Offline, you can find Marilyn digging around Bushwick thrift stores for vintage clothing and playing cat mom to Levon and Ophelia.